openstack/openstack-ansible/doc/source/user/aio/quickstart.rst

 .. note::
-   The |current_release_formal_name| release is only compatible with Debian 9 (stretch), Ubuntu 18.04 (Bionic Beaver), CentOS 7 and openSUSE Leap 15.X.
+   The |current_release_formal_name| release is only compatible with Debian 9 (stretch), Debian 10 (buster), Ubuntu 18.04 (Bionic Beaver), CentOS 7 and openSUSE Leap 15.X.

 The next step is to bootstrap Ansible and the Ansible roles for the development environment.